Lin Dan

-In 2004, he was dubbed "Super Dan" by opponent Peter Gade after winning the All England Open final, and the nickname has since been widely used by his fans as well as the media to refer to him, in recognition of his achievements.
+Lin was dubbed "Super Dan" by opponent Peter Gade after winning the 2004 All England Open final, and the nickname has since been widely used by his fans as well as the media to refer to him, in recognition of his achievements.
+He was inducted to BWF Badminton Hall of Fame on 26 May 2023.

 Early life

 Lin was born in Fujian, China.
 At a young age, Lin was encouraged to learn to play the piano by his parents, and to be a pianist.
 However, he chose to play badminton instead.
 Having started his training at the age of five, he was scouted by the People's Liberation Army Sports Team after winning the National Junior Championships aged twelve, and was enlisted into the Chinese National Badminton Team in 2001, when he was 18.

-Badminton career
+Career

 Junior events

-Lin emerged as a winner in the 2000 Badminton Asia Junior Championships in both the team and the singles events.
+Lin emerged as a winner in the 2000 Asian Junior Championships in both the team and the singles events.
 He was also a member of the winning Chinese team and a boys' singles semi-finalist in the 2000 World Junior Championships.